 (7) If a proceeding is transferred from the State Family Court to the Supreme Court, the Supreme Court has, by virtue of this subsection, jurisdiction with respect to so many of the matters for determination in the proceeding as that court would not have apart from this subsection.

-[Section 4 amended by No. 32 of 2001 s.
+[Section 4 amended: No. 32 of 2001 s.
 23.]

 5. Transfer of proceedings